How to decide what kind of designer you need

 When should you start thinking more seriously about your first design hire?

-- When should you start thinking more seriously about your first design hire?
-When your team has a lack of design expertise that prevents your business from getting to the market or engaging with the audience.
+- When your team has a lack of design expertise that prevents your business from getting to the market or engaging with the audience.

 - When aesthetic, user-friendly, and functional designs will give you a competitive advantage over other products with poorly designed interfaces.